 The next steps will require both sides provide submissions and evidence to IP Australia to show that the trade mark should or should not be registered.

-Awaiting advertisements occurs when IP Australia accepts your trade mark but still needs to publish the details in the Trade Marks Journal.
-Applications cannot be advertised before two months after the filing date because of trade marks that may be claiming a priority date from overseas countries.|
+|Accepted – Awaiting Advertisement||Awaiting advertisements occurs when IP Australia accepts your trade mark but still needs to publish the details in the Trade Marks Journal.
+IP Australia will advertise applications usually five months after the filing date, followed by a two month opposition period before registration.
+The period before advertising makes an allowance for trade marks that may be claiming a priority date from overseas countries.|

 |Accepted – Opposition Period Expired||This is also great news for you!
 Your trade mark has been accepted, the opposition period is over, and you can register the trade mark!
 Make sure that you pay the registration fee within six months from the date the trade mark was advertised as accepted.
 ATMOSS will also show the registration due date.|